defisym/OpenFusionExamples/Extensions/FindTheWay/ToInstall/Files/Help/FindTheWay/FindTheWay.md

     - *please update gird size later*

   - Set Map By Active
-    - *in this mode, `gridSize` & `gridOffset` are used to find the proper pixel of picture, if your picture size is different from real map size, please update gird size later*
+    - *in this mode, `gridSize` & `gridOffset` are used to find the proper pixel of picture, please update gird size later*
     - *picture should be in traditional mode, even map mode is set to isometric*
     - *red channel will be used as `terrain` cost and green channel is `dynamic` cost*
     - *uses the frame from an active object's `stopped` animation sequence's direction `0`*